joaopmneves/FigShare/README.md

 The history behind this script is I used it to upload aroung 1 TBytes of research datasets binaries to the FigShare's King's College London tenancy.
 The creation of the descriptive metadata was done using another tool (SSIS).

-Issues I found in inital script that were (amended):
+Issues I found in inital script  were (amended):
-- spliting did not allow file over 100x10Mb. (switched the for loop to acommodate 1000 so 9999 10Mbyte chunks)
+- spliting did not allow files over 999x10Mb. (switched the for loop to 9999 10Mbyte chunks)
 - filenames could not contains "'" single comas. (script uses filename input from file instead of from stdin)

 To use it, copy it to a Linux machine with Curl installed.